PrestaShop/docs/src/content/1.7/development/multistore/configuration-forms/_index.md

 ```php
 public function getShopConstraint(): ?ShopConstraint
 ```
-- **`updateConfigurationValue()`:** this will save or delete the configuration value for the given configuration key, taking into account the state of the multistore checkbox and the current shop context.
-Note that this helper method is totally compatible with non multistore fields.
+- **`updateConfigurationValue()`:** this will save or delete the configuration value for the given configuration key, and is aware of the multistore checkbox and the current shop context.
+Note that this helper method is fully compatible with not-multistore fields.
 ```php
 public function updateConfigurationValue(string $configurationKey, string $fieldName, array $input, ?ShopConstraint $shopConstraint, array $options = []): void
 ```